SL177Y-0/DaoGovLite/blockchain/README.md

 This directory contains the smart contracts for the DAOGovLite governance platform, implementing a decentralized autonomous organization (DAO) with proposal and voting capabilities.

 ## Contracts

-### DAOGovLite.sol
+### DAOGovLiteWithToken.sol

-The main governance contract that handles:
+The combined governance and token contract that handles:
 - Proposal creation and management
-- Voting mechanisms
+- Voting mechanisms with delegation
 - Execution of approved proposals
+- Token management with automatic delegation
 - Access control based on token holdings

-### GovernanceToken.sol

-An ERC20 token with voting capabilities:
-- ERC20 compliant with additional voting features
-- Extends ERC20Votes from OpenZeppelin
-- Configurable token supply with minting functionality
-- Delegated voting power

 ## Setup